vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **SAY**: You can combine the assignment operator and the addition operator together as a shorthand for addition and
          then assignment.

+**SAY**: You can also multiply a list by a number.
+Perhaps you can guess what might happen when you do this
+         based on what happened when you did this with strings last week?

+**CMD**: Pause to let students think / run the cell.

 **SAY**: We can use lists to help us with the Fizz Buzz game by using them to represent the progress of the game.